Caught In A Bad Romance (with your career)?

 Now, we all know it's not that simple.

-You can't just slip out the back, Jack.
+You probably can't just slip out the back, Jack.
 Make a new plan, Stan.
 Hop on the bus, Gus.
 Or just drop off the key, Lee.

 You work hard for the money.
 Bills to pay.
 Food to put on the table.
 Disposable income to dispose of.
 And that sweet car you have isn't going to pay for itself.
 So you can't just walk away, Renee.